 Believe it or not, Denmark is the best country to do business in Europe.
 The World Bank puts this down to a well-educated population, excellent spoken English, flexible employment regulations and the ability to set up a company in 24 hours.
 All this despite the fact that corporate tax and VAT – at 25% – are higher than the European average.

-At the country's business heart is the city of Copenhagen, which rose to prominence as a port in the Middle Ages thanks to its beautiful natural harbour.
+At the country's business heart is the city of Copenhagen considered the planet's most liveable city and one of the best places in the world to do business.
+Copenhagen rose to prominence as a port in the Middle Ages thanks to its beautiful natural harbour.
 These days the port is less important but it is home to the global shipping conglomerate Maersk.
 Pharma giant Novo Nordisk is also based here.

 Clean tech is a fast-growing sector of the city's economy: more than 25,000 employees work in 6,000 green sector companies based in the region, including wind turbine manufacturer Vestas.

 Since the mid-1990s, Copenhagen's business centre has been the district of Ørestad, close to Copenhagen Airport and the 8km long Øresund Bridge which links to neighbouring Sweden. Ørestad is known for its ground-breaing architecture and some 12,000 people work there.

 The Bella Center, Scandinavia's largest conference and exhibition centre, is here too.
 The city, which international design magazine Monocle named the city the world's most liveable in 2013, will be the focus of attention in May when it hosts the Eurovision Song Contest in the former B&W shipyards on Refshaleøen.

 Copenhagen is linked to Heathrow by six daily flights with both British Airways and SAS, with a flight time of just under two hours.
 Kastrup airport is well connected and there are metro services on line M2 to Nørreport in central Copenhagen in just 15 minutes.